oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-33-logicallocation-object.md

 > NOTE: This is an extremely rare corner case.

-> EXAMPLE: Suppose a tool analyzes two C++ source files:
+> EXAMPLE 1: Suppose a tool analyzes two C++ source files:
 >
 > ```cpp
 > // file1.cpp